sunflowersoft/hudup-ext/3_implementation/bin/net/hudup/core/resources/readme.txt

-                  HUDUP - A FRAMEWORK OF E-COMMERCIAL RECOMMENDATION ALGORITHMS
+                  HUDUP: A FRAMEWORK OF E-COMMERCIAL RECOMMENDATION ALGORITHMS

                                      --------------------